ralfisalhon/go/README.md

 ---

 ### What are "go links"?
 go.tufts.io is a very simple link forwarder.
-For example, you can set [go.tufts.io/awesome](http://go.tufts.io/awesome) to forward to your website.
+For example, you can set [go.tufts.io/awesome](http://go.tufts.io/yourname) to forward to your website / resume.

 Advantages over other link-forwarders (eg: [bit.ly](http://bit.ly)):